jakobtorben/opm-assistant/README.md

    ```
    pip install -r requirements.txt
    ```
-5. Create a `.env` file in the root directory and add your OpenAI API key:
+5. Optionally, for local testing, create a `.env` file in the root directory and add your OpenAI API key:
    ```
    OPENAI_API_KEY=your_api_key_here
    ```